Kos/js13k-2021/README.md

 I composed the music on a Nintendo Switch, then moved it over to [SoundBox](https://sb.bitsnbites.eu/).
 I'm interested in synths but I have almost zero experience with composing, it's my longest song so far!

 I also used SoundBox for sound effects.
-The sounds were done as other instruments so that I could test how everything sounds together.
+The sounds were done as other instruments in the same track, so that I could test how everything sounds together.
 Since SoundBox saves the song as JSON, I was able to extract and trim the sound tracks in the game code to separate audio buffers.

 ### Graphics